 Notice that I re-worded our question again so that it was a little more complex.
 I wanted Mya to see that we could as the same questions in multiple ways and that changing how we ask a question can help to expand on ideas.
 As she was rewriting her sentences, she stopped several times to share her thoughts and ask questions that were sparked by her rereading the questions.

 The three parts took us two days to complete.
 Here are some tips to make it easier for you:

 - Don’t call this an essay.
 No seriously!

 - Choose a topic in which your child is interested.

 - Make sure that YOU are not the focus of the lesson.
 Your child needs to control the topic selection.

 - You are the guide- so guide.
 Don’t be afraid to pull answers out of your child.
-Don’t be afraid to put him back on track if he veers off.
-And don’t be afraid to share your thoughts.
-Remember you are teaching your child HOW to think in terms of writing an essay.
+Do n’t hesitate to put him back on track if he veers off.
+And don’t be scared to share your thoughts.
+Remember you are teaching your child HOW to think regarding writing an essay.

 - Do as little or as much as your can.
 Don’t be afraid to continue if it is going well.
 And don’t be afraid stop if it is not working.
 You may need to work on doing multiple Venn Diagrams on different topics daily until your child is more comfortable with it.

 - You are trying to spark a discussion!
-So talk to your child and let her talk to you.
+So talk to your child and let her speak to you.
 Share ideas.
-Answer questions and ask question.
+Answer and ask questions.
 For help with, questions, use Bloom’s Taxonomy to help form higher-level thinking questions.

 - Have fun because learning should be FUN!